JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/obstacle_avoidance.md

 * `WebGUI.getNextTarget()` - to obtain the next target object on the scenario.
 * `WebGUI.setTargetx` - sets the x coordinate of the target on the WebGUI.
 * `WebGUI.setTargety` - sets the y coordinate of the target on the WebGUI.
-* `WebGUI.showForces` - shows the forces being appliend on the car in real time.
+* `WebGUI.showForces` - shows the forces being applied on the car in real time.

 To access the target 'x' and 'y' coordinates use (target is the object obtained from WebGUI.getNextTarget):
 * `target.getPose().x` - to obtain the x position of the target